 Packaging and recycling policy - The Waitrose Way - Treading Lightly Waitrose is committed to making the right choices for the environment including reducing packaging, waste, CO2 emissions and responsibly sourcing our food.

 Full details can be found on our Waitrose.com, please clickHEREto access.

 From the end of this year, we'll stop using black plastic packaging altogether for our meat, fish and fruit and veg.
 We'll also stop using black plastic for all our own label goods by the end of 2019.
-We’re also moving all our Food To Go drink lids from black to clear.

 While paper bags may seem a good alternative to plastic bags it can have its own environmental challenges, for example, it can take three times more energy to make a paper bag than a plastic one.
 We do encourage our customers to recycle plastic bags by providing recycling points in our shops.
 Our delivery drivers can also take carrier bags away with them to be recycled.
 Our bags for life are made from 100% recycled plastic.

 As part of this ongoing commitment, we announced on 13 November 2018 that we've brought forward our target to make all our own-brand packaging widely-recycled, reusable or home compostable from 2025 to 2023.
 Based on our 2017 figures, this means we'll replace approximately 11,000 tonnes of non-recycled plastic within those two years with more sustainable alternatives.